 If you use a work-positioning or fall arrest system, have emergency and rescue procedures in place.

-For the specific laws about working safely at heights, see clauses 78 – 80 of the Work Health and Safety Regulation 2017.
+There are specific laws about working safely at heights: See clauses 78 – 80 of the Work Health and Safety Regulation 2017.

 There are also general work health and safety laws that will apply to you in any situation, including when working at heights.